bevacqua/poser/README.md

 # poser

-> Create clean arrays that you can safely extend
+> Create clean arrays, _or anything else_, which you can safely extend

 # Install